markgbeckett/jupiter_ace/centipede/README.md

 --in decimal mode.

 Finally, write a new tape image from EightyOne with your modified version of the game and enjoy.

+# Guilding the Lilly

+Having completed the updates to Centipede, Dave Curran asked if it would be possible to use a joystick without having to manually select it during the game.
+Ideally, if the player pressed Fire to start the game, then the joystick would be selected.

+I thought about this for a while.
+The issue is that, for some models, if no joystick interface is present, then port 1 will report the value 20h, which is the same as if Fire is pressed.

+To work around this, I decided to add a test, when the game starts, to read port 1 a few successive times to see if the value 0 was is ever read.
+If it is, I assume a joystick interface is present and it is possible the player will want to use a joystick to play the game.
+If 0 is never read, then I assume no joystick interface is present (though will still let the player manually select joystick controls while playing the game).

+The extra code (written in Forth) was relatively straightforward to write.
+However, I kept falling foul of Colin's security features.
+Whenever I tried to `REDEFINE` a word (using `13FD EXECUTE <WORD>`), the machine would crash.
+I assume this is an obscure bug which means you cannot redefine a word from the dictionary in ROM.

+In the end, I decided to also rewrite the Forth wrapper code, but without the security features, and to add the joystick check to that.

+The Forth source of the game is stored in [centipede.fs](centipede.fs).
+This is the Forth wrapper code used in the Minstrel 4th/ Minstrel 4D version of the game.
+Note that, while the Forth code makes space for the machine-code part of the game, it does not include the machine code.

+The Forth source is mostly as Colin wrote for the original game.
+However, Colin created a sequence of three title screens for the game, using both the Ace's mosaic graphics and inverse-video characters.
+These are not easy to encode in an ASCII file, so I have changed how these screens are displayed, using a short machine-code routine that reads a 1D array of bytes entered into the dictionary using `,C`.
+Also, the status messages that say "Press Enter to Start" are no longer displayed in inverse video: you could manually edit these, once entered into the Minstrel 4th, if you wanted.

+You can load the Forth source into a Minstrel 4th (with the [USB keyboard interface](https://peacockmedia.software/RC2014/minstrelkb/)) or a Minstrel 4D, sending the source code over ther serial interface.
+On a Minstrel 4D, it will take around 20 minutes to load the whole program: though, you then need to load the machine code (e.g., using `3C5C 0 BLOAD`).